National strike in Venezuela

 A demonstrator runs away from riot security force at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Carlos Garcia Rawlins

+A demonstrator is detained at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
+REUTERS/Carlos Garcia Rawlins

-A demonstrator stands next to a graffiti depicting the eyes of Venezuela's late President Hugo Chavez as she holds Molotov cocktails during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
-REUTERS/Marco...more
+A demonstrator stands next to a graffiti depicting the eyes of Venezuela's late President Hugo Chavez as she holds Molotov cocktails in Caracas.
+REUTERS/Marco Bello

+Demonstrators run away from a riot security force member at a rally in Caracas.
+REUTERS/Carlos Garcia Rawlins

 Riot security forces fire at a rally during a strike called to protest against Venezuelan President Nicolas Maduro's government in Caracas.
 REUTERS/Ueslei Marcelino